BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 People have been making pilgrimages for thousands of years.
 A pilgrimage can be secular, too: the Grand Canyon or the Eiffel Tower.
 I've noticed pilgrimages are often on foot: walking to some kind of holy land.
-There seems to be some deep human need for pilgrimages.
 </p>

 <p>